fede97inno/ExploringOpenGL/README.md

 # OpenGL Playground
-Project for teaching Hardware Accelerated Graphics with OpenGL
+Project for learning Hardware Accelerated Graphics with OpenGL